 Springbok Agency has created a few chatbots for their clients.
 Digital strategist Alexis shares his experiences with that.

 Link: How safe is your job? – Freakonomics Radio

 About 27 minutes in, I mention an episode of the Freakonomics podcast on robots taking over jobs.
-It’s a great and very nuanced disquisition of the impact of technology changing our the way we live, consume and work.
+It’s a great and very nuanced disquisition of how the impact of technology is changing our the way we live, consume and work.
 You can listen to this podcast here.